Cloud and Molecular Aesthetics

 Leonardo Electronic Almanac, Volume 22 Issue 1

-Senior Editor: Lanfranco Aceti, Paul Thomas, and Edward Colless
+Senior Editors: Lanfranco Aceti, Paul Thomas, and Edward Colless

-Reference this volume: Aceti, Lanfranco, Paul Thomas, and Edward Colless.
+Reference this volume: Aceti, Lanfranco, Paul Thomas, and Edward Colless, eds.
 Cloud and Molecular Aesthetics.
 Cambridge, MA: LEA / MIT Press, 2017.

 Published Online: May 15, 2017

-The Leonardo Electronic Almanac is a collaborative effort supported by New York University, Steinhardt School of Culture, Education and Human Development; OCR, Operational and Curatorial Research; Leonardo; Boston University and Goldsmiths, University of London.
+Acknowledgments: The Leonardo Electronic Almanac is a collaborative effort supported by MIT Press, Leonardo/ISAST, Goldsmiths, KHM, New York University (Steinhardt School of Culture, Education and Human Development), OCR (Operational and Curatorial Research), and CAC (Contemporary Arts and Cultures) at MIT.

 TABLE OF CONTENTS